base-angewandte/portfolio-backend/docs/source/install.md

 There are two supported ways to start the development server:

-1. Start only the auxiliary servers (database, redis, etc.) in docker but start the django dev server locally in your virtual env.
+1. Start only the auxiliary services (database, redis, etc.) in docker but start the django dev server locally in your virtual env.
 This is the preferred way if you actively develop this application.